mkohno/graph-theoretic-music-analysis_i/README.md

-# graph-music-analysis
-Graph Theoretic Analysis of Music
+# Graph Theoretic Analysis of Music

-Graph theoritic analysis offers a powerful framework for modeling relationships between musical elements, enabling the visualization of connections, network structure, and occurrence frequencies using metrics such as degree distribusion, density and centrality.
-This approach facilitates the identification of emergent, self-organizing properties within musical compositions.
+Graph theoritic analysis offers a powerful framework for modelling relationships between musical elements, enabling the visualisation of connections, network structure, and occurrence frequencies using metrics such as degree distribusion, density and centrality.
+This approach facilitates the identification of emergent, self-organising properties within musical compositions.

 ## 🎶 Graph-Theoretic Analysis of Musical Structure
-This repository contains the code and data used in the paper:
+This repository contains the code and data used in the poster:

-> *Diverse, yet Cohesive: An Interpretable Graph-Theoretic Analysis of J.S.
-Bach and Schoenberg’s Music* (ISMIR 2025, Submitted)
+*Is C Major Truly Radiant?
+A Graph-Theoretic Study of J.S.
+Bach’s Solo String Works and Their Tonal Characteristics* ([ICCCM 2025](https://www.titanmusic.com/icccm2025/programme.html))

+[Poster]  \
+[Presentation]

 ### 📂 Contents
 - `code/` – Analysis scripts